Question 1: How many applications do you receive, interviews do you grant, and applicants do you accept in an average year?

 Question 2: Is there a separate application process for the Pomona campus?Yes.
 You can apply to one or both campuses through the application service, AACOMAS.
 If you apply to both campuses, you will be required to submit two secondary applications and two processing fees.
 Only one set of letters is required and will be posted to both applications.

 Question 3: Does it matter that I'm older than your average applicant?

 Definitely not, we find that students of all ages make unique contributions to the class.
 We encourage all qualified applicants regardless of age.

-Yes, we consider transfer requests on a case by case basis.
+Yes, we consider transfer requests on a case by case basis for the Pomona campus only.
 Please refer to the Transfer Requirements page for more information on application deadlines.

 Question 5: Can international students apply?

 We cannot accept applications for the Lebanon campus from international students.
 However, we can accept applications from international students for the Pomona campus only, please refer to the international student website for details.

 Question 6: How is my GPA calculated in the application process?